 Since this project is open source, all of the 3D models and product photographs are available to all.
 If you need more information on this project, you can contact Dhamankar directly through Thingiverse.

-License: The text of "Weekend Project: Get Scientific with this 3D Printed Open Source Laboratory Rocker" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "3D Printed Lab – Get Scientific with this Open Source Laboratory Rocker" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP